 CHERYL COLEMAN holds a Master of Music Degree in Voice from the University of Cincinnati College-Conservatory of Music, and a Bachelor of Arts in Music from the University of Tampa.
 She has sung professionally including musical theater, opera and choral works, most notably with The Tampa Bay Pops Orchestra, the Dallas Opera and the Duke Chapel Evensong singers.
 She has also won various vocal competitions over the years.
 She has been teaching voice for more than 20 years and has inspired several of her students to pursue music and singing at the next level.
 She is passionate about helping her students learn proper singing technique, breath control, musicality and stage presence.
-She teaches voice from beginners to advanced students, as well as beginner piano.
+She teaches students, both male and female, in voice from beginner to advanced, as well as beginner piano.

 MARY FULLER holds a bachelor’s degree in Elementary Education from Clarks Summit University where she was a member of the concert choir, a small vocal ensemble, a traveling octet, and participated in the college orchestra for several oratorios.
 She has taught clarinet, voice, and piano at the Carolina School of Music since 2004 and has since added saxophone to her teaching schedule.
 Mary plays alto saxophone in the CSofM’s jazz ensemble, and assists in leading the small band ensemble.
 Mary seeks to guide each student to their best level of performance through good technique and knowledge of music theory.